PkPawarat/Robotics-Studio-1_Turtlebot_warehouse_simulation/README.md

 and then the package:

         roslaunch darknet_ros darknet_ros.launch

+## ROSNode and sensor class
+The sensor class is included in the ROSNode file and has been coded with the intent that the sensor class is unaware that ROSNode exists.
+Sensor data is passed through into the sensor class when ROSNode calls functions to process the data.
+When passing through data, you must use the return functions in ROSNode for example:

+        Sensor sensor;
+        sensor.detectShelf(returnPointCloud());

+This is necessary as these return functions are programmed to filter readings, erasing redundant data and keeping only the necessary data.

 ## NOTICE: when pull this project from git delete Build folder then do this command in terminal (need to do everytime)
 Create Cmake build